AdobeDocs/journey-optimizer-learn.en/help/report-and-monitor/report-and-monitor.md

 ---
 # Report and monitor

-Reporting in Adobe Journey Optimizer is all about turning raw data into actionable insights to help you refine your customer journeys and marketing strategies.
-Learn to access overview metrics, dive into campaign and journey-specific reporting, and unlock advanced analysis through Customer Journey Analytics.
+Discover how Adobe Journey Optimizer reporting helps you track, analyze, and act on customer journeys with ease.

-Whether you're a beginner or a seasoned marketer, these tools deliver clarity and help you optimize for meaningful business outcomes.
+These tutorials give marketers the tools to monitor performance in real time, dive into detailed journey and channel insights, export data, set alerts, and leverage advanced analytics for smarter decisions.

 ## Tutorials